The Set-Cover game and nonmeasurable unions: Abstract

 \section{Abstract}

 Using a game-theoretic approach we present a generalization of the classical result of Brzuchowski, Cicho\'n, Grzegorek and Ryll-Nardzewski on non-measurable unions.
-We also present applications of obtained results to Marczewski--Burstin representable ideals, as well as to establishing some countability and continuity properties of measurable functions and homomorphisms between topological groups.
+We also present applications of obtained results to Marczewski--Burstin representable ideals.